Modernizr/modernizr-ui/README.md

 1. Use the following Grunt task to clear the build folder and generate the files with Docpad
 	+ `grunt dist`

+2. (Temporary step) Remove the leading `/./` for the style and script tags, generated in `dist/index.html`

-2. Deploy to Github Pages with
+3. Deploy to Github Pages with
 	+ `grunt gh-pages`

 ## Terminology